-Without any previous knowledge of $M(5,1)$, we study this function from an analytic point of view.

-\begin{lem} The maximum of $Q(5,1,\{4\},(x,y,z,g))$ is attained at a point $(x,y,z,g)$ with $z=1$ and $g\neq \pm 1$. \end{lem} \begin{proof} Observe that the function $Q$ is not negative over $[-1,1]^4$, is strictly positive in the interior $(-1,1)^4$ and is greater than 1 on part of the interior, so the maximum of $Q$ coincides with the one of $\log Q$.
-Let us assume that the maximum is attained at a point $(x,y,z,g)$ such that $(z,g)\in(-1,1)^2$.
+\begin{lem} The maximum of $Q(5,1,\{4\},(x,y,z,a))$ is attained at a point $(x,y,z,a)$ with $z=1$ and $a\neq \pm 1$. \end{lem} \begin{proof} Observe that the function $Q$ is not negative over $[-1,1]^4$, is strictly positive in the interior $(-1,1)^4$ and is greater than 1 on part of the interior, so the maximums of $Q$ and of $\log Q$ are attained at the same point.
+Let us assume that the point of maximum is $(x,y,z,a)$ such that $(z,a)\in(-1,1)^2$.
 Then we have

 and this system of partial derivatives has the form